pantheon-systems/documentation/source/_docs/composer-drupal-8.md

 ### Retrieving dependencies from a wider list of packages

-For Composer to interpret `"monolog/monolog": "1.0.*"` into something that can actually be downloaded it needs to ask an external system where `monolog/monolog` can be found.
-For most of the PHP world, https://packagist.org/ is the primary place Composer uses.
+For Composer to interpret `"monolog/monolog": "1.0.*"` into something that can actually be downloaded, it needs to ask an external system where `monolog/monolog` can be found.
+For most of the PHP world, [packagist.org](https://github.com/pantheon-systems/documentation/issues/1410) is the primary place Composer uses.
 Drupal is still evolving how it aggregates its packages.

 ### Placing dependencies in a `vendor` directory.